 Performance is a celebration of the marvelous, merry madness of the holiday season.
 Includes lighting of the first candle of the menorah, music from The Madrigal Singers of Grace Episcopal and a visit from the Maiden Street School of Irish Dance.
 Following the performance, guests are invited to enjoy cider and homemade desserts in Unity House.

 It's the story of old, grumpy Mr. Scrooge and his employee Bob Cratchit, all told from the perspective of the Cratchit family.
 Scrooge has all the money he could hope for, but his stingy ways leave his loyal assistant struggling to support his family, especially his ill son Tiny Tim.
 Scrooge is visited by three spirits on Christmas Eve who remind Scrooge what the Christmas season is all about - to bring everyone together for a Merry Christmas.
-Performances run Dec.
-5-21.
+Performances run Nov.
+29-Dec.
+24.

 Join the Elf Class as they try to find the missing list in time for Christmas in this musical show.
-Performances at Stahl theater from Nov.
-24-Dec.
-21 and from Nov.
-28-Dec.
-21 at the Beverly Arts Center.
+Performances at the Beverly Arts Center, 2407 W. 111th St., Chicago, from Dec.
+5-23.

 Full-length musical production includes favorite carols, dancers, children's chorus and appearances by holiday characters.
 Performances are Dec.
 14-23.